How Hard Water Affects the Skin, and What You Can Do About It

 Hard water is simply water that contains a high concentration of minerals.

-The water that comes from your home’s tap isn’t a pure mixture of hydrogen and oxygen — it also contains calcium and magnesium, which develop when groundwater runs through limestone or chalk.
-Depending on where you live, your hard water may contain iron, manganese and aluminum as well.
+The water that comes from your home’s tap isn’t a pure mixture of hydrogen and oxygen (H2O) — it also contains calcium and magnesium, which develop when groundwater runs through limestone or chalk.
+Depending on where you live, your hard water may contain iron, manganese, and aluminum as well.

 Even if you’re in an area where most people’s tap water is naturally softer, like in the Pacific Northwest or Northeast, you may still experience water hardness.
-Those who have well water or other groundwater systems are more likely to have hard water because it comes straight from the ground — where limestone and chalk is more likely to be found — rather than from designated reservoirs.
+Those who have well water or other groundwater systems are more likely to have hard water because their water comes straight from where limestone and chalk is more likely to be found — rather than from designated reservoirs.

 Note that whether your water is extremely hard or extremely soft has little to do with whether or not it’s potable: some hard water is safe to drink, and some soft water isn’t.

-Here are a few signs that you have hard water:
+Here are a few other signs that you have hard water: